 Nest Box Program

-Many species of bird that use grasslands for forage and cover do not necessarily nest directly in the grasses.
+Many species of birds that use grasslands for forage and cover do not necessarily nest directly in the grasses.
 Some require natural cavities, which often come in the form of old woodpecker holes in snags (dead, standing trees).
 For this reason, you should leave snags untouched on your property so long as they don’t pose a safety hazard.

 Fewer available snags mean fewer cavities, so installing nest boxes can help fill the gap.
 Nest boxes also allow researchers to band and track adult and fledgling birds, providing insights to breeding biology, movement, foraging, and habitat preferences.